Douae-MEJHOUDI/CPU-Scheduler-Simulation/README.md

 - Flask and Flask extensions
 - Matplotlib
 - NumPy
-- Other dependencies listed in `requirements.yml`
+- Other dependencies listed in `requirements.yml` (Please choose the corresponding file to your platform)

 ## Installation